utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 In the second part of this course, we will revisit evaluation of these methods and focus on how to develop and evaluate methods that best accomplish a specific utility of explanations (e.g., they speed-up information search of a fact checker collaborating with a ML model, reduce cognitive load, etc.).
 Such methods are developed by considering how people explain between each other (extensively studied by social sciences) and conducting application-grounded human-subject evaluations that are common in HCI.

 Methods and examples in this course will heavily focus on **Natural Language Processing (NLP)** and **Computer Vision (specifically images)**.
 This course will _not_ cover global methods that analyze models' average behavior and internals.

+You must enroll in the class or audit.

 ## Calendar